107208579/tracking/shortcuts/README.md

 <br />

 **Shortcuts :: eventDuration**
-Sets the default event duration in minutes.
-As an example, if the 'eventDuration' is set to '5' minutes an event with start time of 11:25:00 will have the end time set to 11:30:00.
+Specifies the default event duration in minutes.
+As an example, if the 'eventDuration' is set to '5' minutes an new created event with start time of 11:25:00 will have the end time automatically set to 11:30:00.
 * 1
 * 5
 * ...
 <br />

 **Shortcuts :: eventExtension**
 Specifies the event extension in minutes.
-When a shortcut is run, it will check if the same type of event already exists, and if so, will remove the existing event and replace it with a new event by using the original start time but extending the end time by adding the 'eventExtension' minutes.
-This function allows to quickly update the duration of an already existing event.
+When a shortcut (to create a new event) is run, it will check if the same type of event already exists, and if so, will remove the existing event and replace it with a new event by using the original start time but extending the end time by adding the 'eventExtension' minutes.
+This function allows to quickly update the duration of an event by simply running the same event multiple times in succession.
 * 1
 * 5
 * ...